Cocos (Keeling) Islands: Transfer to Australia

 Extensive preparations were undertaken by the government of Australia to prepare the Cocos Malays to vote in their referendum of self-determination.
 Discussions began in 1982, with an aim of holding the referendum, under United Nations supervision, in mid-1983.
 Under guidelines developed by the UN Decolonization Committee, residents were to be offered three choices: full independence, free association, or integration with Australia.
 The last option was preferred by both the islanders and the Australian government.
 A change in government in Canberra following the March 1983 Australian elections delayed the vote by one year.
 While the Home Island Council stated a preference for a traditional communal consensus "vote", the UN insisted on a secret ballot.
 The referendum was held on 6 April 1984, with all 261 eligible islanders participating, including the Clunies-Ross family: 229 voted for integration, 21 for Free Association, nine for independence, and two failed to indicate a preference.
-In recent years a series of disputes have occurred between the Muslim and the non-Muslim population of the islands.
+In the first decade of the 21st century, a series of disputes have occurred between the Muslim and the non-Muslim population of the islands.

+The airstrip on West Island has an airstrip that is more than 2 km long and is designed to accommodate Boeing 737 passenger flights and smaller military planes.
+In 2023, the Australian parliament approved plans to extend the airstrip by 150 metres so that it could take Boeing P-8 Poseidon aircraft capable of low-level anti-submarine warfare operations and high-tech military surveillance.
+Construction was scheduled to start in 2024 and be completed by 2026.
+Prior to the upgrade, the United States had been using the airstrip for several decades as a stopover point between Diego Garcia and Guam, and as a partial alternative to the Paya Lebar Air Base.